mildred/conductor.go/README.md

   time (as normal) or multiple times (to provide parallelism or handle version updates in deployments)

+The idea is that the Conductor configuration is static on all machines, and conditionals (to be implemented) control which services run where.
+CGI scripts can be then used to control communication between the machines if needed and a global replicated static configuration allows every service to know where each other service resides (no need of etcd when the data store never changes).

 Installation
 ------------

-Download the executable, place it in your `PATH` and run `conductor system install`. you should have systemd and podman on your server.
+Download the executable, place it in your `PATH` and run `conductor system install`.
+You should have systemd and podman on your server.
 It also expects to be able to connect to the Caddy via the standard API endpoint on port 2019.
 The Caddy server should be described in `caddy.service` (others units depends on it).